prepor/component/README.md

 Actually this is not utility for [compojure](https://github.com/weavejester/compojure), but for [schema-compojure](https://github.com/prepor/schema-compojure) :)

-Compojure handlers are just ring handlers, you're not surprised, aren't you?
+Compojure handlers are just ring handlers, you're not surprised, are you?

 ```clojure
 (defrecord Greeting [msg])